hhariri/CleanCode/README.md

 ### Upcoming features

 Please log feature requests and bugs in [Issues](https://github.com/hhariri/CleanCode/issues).
+Note that this version only supports C#.

 ## Installing